Methika1234/5COSC022C.2-CSA-CW-UoW-w2120276/README.md

 ### Deploy

-Either open the project in NetBeans and choose **Run Project** (which deploys to the bundled GlassFish), or copy the `.war` into the container's `webapps/` directory.
-The default context root matches the artefact name, so the full base URL is:
+Open the project in NetBeans and hit **Run Project** (deploys to GlassFish), or drop the `.war` into the container's `webapps/` folder.
+The base URL is:

 ```
 http://localhost:8080/w2120276/api/v1
 ```

-A verification smoke test after deployment:
+Quick check that it is running:

 ```bash
 curl -s http://localhost:8080/w2120276/api/v1
 ```

-A 200 response containing the resources map confirms that the JAX-RS application has bootstrapped and classpath scanning has picked up the resource classes.
+If you get a 200 with the resources map, the API is up.

 ### Fresh start behaviour

-The three in-memory stores begin empty on every deployment.
-The curl sequence below is ordered as a self-contained demonstration: steps 2 to 5 create the rooms and sensors that the later steps read, filter, and operate on.
+Everything starts empty on each deployment.
+The curl commands below are ordered so they work on a fresh deploy — steps 2-5 create the data that the rest of the commands use.

 ## Sample curl commands

-The specification requires at least five.
-The twelve calls below cover discovery, happy-path CRUD, filtering, the sub-resource locator, and each of the three domain-specific error paths.
-They are designed to run end to end on a freshly deployed WAR.
+The spec asks for at least five.
+These twelve cover discovery, basic CRUD, filtering, the sub-resource, and all three error paths.
+Run them in order on a fresh deploy.

 ```bash
 BASE="http://localhost:8080/w2120276/api/v1"